 The use of restraint in this centre was minimal.
-The inspector saw three residents with bedrails in use and one with a wander alarm bracelet in use.
-All these residents had their restrictive practice risk assessments reviewed on at minimum within a four monthly time period.
-A small number of residents had their cigarette lighter held by staff.
+For example, the inspector saw four residents with bedrails in use.
+All these residents had their restrictive practice risk assessments and care plan reviewed within a four monthly time period.
+One resident had their cigarette lighter held by staff.
+They informed the inspector that this was their choice and that staff were always available to light a cigarette for them.

 The records reviewed showed that there was a multi-disciplinary approach taken to making decisions about the use of restraint.
-The resident and their next-of-kin (at the residents request) were involved in the decision-making process.
-Residents with restraint in use had a restraint assessment and a mental capacity assessment completed.
+The resident and their next-of-kin (at the resident's request) were involved in the decision-making process.
+Residents with restraint in use had a restraint assessment completed.
 These documents clearly outlined the alternatives that had been trialled prior to restraint being used.
 In addition, each resident had a person-centred care plan in place outlining what and how these restraints were to be used, applied and for how long.
-Records were available which showed that where restraints were in use they were checked and/or released by staff in line with the centre's restraint policy.
+Records were available which showed that where restraints were in use they were checked and released by staff in line with the centre's restraint policy.